cozy/cozy-client-js/docs/index.md

 # Doctypes & Permissions

-A doctype, is a simple javascript string identifying a type of document.
+A doctype is a simple javascript string identifying a type of document.
 Some basic doctypes are provided by cozy, but you can pick your own.

 Cozy **v3** expects doctypes to be qualified to ensure uniqueness.